practicalarduino/ProtoShieldPro/README.markdown

 to fit horizontal PCB-mount sockets that need to overlap the edge.
-Note that this design uses surface-mount parts in 0805 packaging for supporting components such as smoothing capacitors, status LED, and associated current limiting resistor.
+Note that this design uses surface-mount parts in 0805 packaging for supporting components such as smoothing capacitors, status LED, and associated current limiting resistors, but has custom oversized 0805 pads to make it easier to hand-solder.

 Features:

- * Reset button wired through to Arduino reset pin
+ * Reset button wired through to Arduino reset pin.
- * One general-purpose SMT LED wired to VCC (drive low to illuminate)
+ * One general-purpose SMT LED wired to VCC (drive low to illuminate).
- * Pads for 2 surface-mount 100nF smoothing capacitors
+ * Pads for 2 surface-mount 100nF smoothing capacitors.

-Photos online at:
-  www.practicalarduino.com/news/id/311
+ * Parts overlay on both the top and the bottom so you can see what you are connecting without having to keep turning the board over.

 INSTALLATION